m18/cpb/README.md

 ### Currently not supported
 - list, map protobuf types

 **NOTE:** Protobuf encoding is subject to [deterministic serialization](https://pkg.go.dev/google.golang.org/protobuf/proto#MarshalOptions).
 For illustration purposes, it is enabled by default but it should not be relied on in production environments.
+The `-D` command line option disables deterministic serialization.

 ## How to use